adorsys/keycloak-config-cli/docs/config/role-description-null-error.md

 ### Verifying the Fix

 After upgrading keycloak-config-cli, verify the fix by:
-Hello @schuerg and @toussa.

-Thanks for reporting the issue.

-We have tried with to reproduce your issue but everything seems to work fine. starting with @toussa Environment, i create a realm with roles that have no descriptions as such

-{
-  "realm": "tests-realm",
-  "enabled": true,
-  "roles": {
-    "realm": [
-      {
-        "name": "role-with-description"

-      },
-      {
-        "name": "another-role"
-      },
-      {
-        "name": "default-roles-test-realm"
-      }
-    ],
-    "client": {
-      "account": [

 1. Running the import with debug logging enabled:
 ```bash